TheFirstFen/lnu/fen/y3/code/2dt902/labs/proj/README.md

 ![Connected sub-system](./img/sub-system-all.drawio.png)

 *Connected sub-systems*

 **Lastly the final component diagram including all the relations between components and sub-systems, including the decomposition diagram**

-**Lastly the final component diagram including all the relations between components and sub-systems, including the decomposition diagram**